lsst-france/focal_plane_bootcamp/batch/bps/frdf/README.md

 bps_submit.sh --interactive --release w_2024_09 focal_plane_bootcamp/batch/bps/frdf/LSSTCam_isr.yaml
 ```

+The run should complete in a few minutes.

 Check the BPS logs in the `bps_parsl_logs` directory, and the task logs in the `submit` directory.
 You can also check that your output data have been written in the Butler repository by setting
 ```